 Updated: May 23

 Roofs are often taken for granted.
-Most people don’t give them a second thought, but, considering their purpose, we really should think about them, at least, in the sense that they need care and maintenance, just like building interiors.
+Most businesses don’t give their commercial roof a second thought, but considering their purpose, we should think about them, at least because they need care and maintenance, just like building interiors.
 After all, without a roof to shield your business from the elements, the other parts of the building can only do so much.

-A quality roof will protect your business and property from all the elements, like wind, rain, hail, and snow, and Colorado has had some heavy snows this winter.
-Although no roof is impervious to the effects of Mother Nature, there are steps building owners can take to either prevent or mitigate costly problems.
+A quality roof will protect your business and property from all the elements, like wind, rain, hail, and snow, and Colorado has had some heavy snow this winter.
+Although no roof is impervious to Mother Nature's effects, building owners can take steps to prevent or mitigate costly problems.
 Standing water on a roof can lead to water damage, and any uncleared snow creates undue stress on your roof from its weight.
-Trees that may overhang your building can cause damage either via falling branches or leaves clogging drains and gutters/downspouts.
+Trees that may overhang your building can cause damage by falling branches or leaves clogging drains and gutters/downspouts.

-United Materials provides businesses that extra peace of mind with the RoofGuard® maintenance program to assist our customers in keeping their roofs in optimum condition.
-For over 99 years, United Materials has been committed to delivering not only exceptional quality work, but also world-class customer service.
+United Materials provides businesses extra peace of mind with the RoofGuard® maintenance program to assist our customers in keeping their roofs in optimum condition.
+For over 99 years, United Materials has been committed to delivering exceptional quality work and world-class customer service.
 Let us inspect your roof and help you continue to protect all your business assets.